Seed Storage Ideas for the Home Gardener

 Seed Packet Storage Ideas

-Photo storage boxes work really well for seed packet storage, especially if you have lots and lots of seed packets, even more than me.
+Photo storage boxes also work really well for seed packet storage, especially if you have lots and lots of seed packets.
 They come in both small and large sizes.
 The little box compartments make them great for sorting and organizing seed packets.

 DIY Seed Storage Ring Binder

-Another way you can organize the seeds is to divide them by when they need to be started indoors.
-For example; I sort my seeds by seeds that need to be started 10-12 weeks before the last frost date, 8-10 weeks before the last frost date, 6-8 weeks before the last frost date, etc. etc. The beauty of this system is that you can make it your own.
+Another way you can organize the seeds is to divide them by when they need to be started indoors!
+For example; sort the seeds by those that need to be started 10-12 weeks before the last frost date; 8-10 weeks before the last frost date; 6-8 weeks before the last frost date; etc.

-Your seed storage ring binder is the perfect place to keep garden seed catalogs.
+Your seed storage ring binder is also the perfect place to keep garden seed catalogs!
 Be sure to print off some of the seed inventory sheets from the Garden Resources Library to keep in your seed storage ring binder.
 There’s more information about that below.

-You can gain access to the printable seed packets and all the other awesome gardening printables in the Gingham Gardens Resources Library by completing the newsletter subscription form below.
+You can gain access to the printable seed packets and all the other awesome gardening printable items in the Gingham Gardens Resources Library by completing the newsletter subscription form below!

 DIY Seed Storage Chest

-A Gingham Gardens’ reader, Joeleen from Tennessee, sent me pictures of her upcycled seed storage chest.
-Every since she shared it with me, I’ve been dying to share it with you all.
-Below is the before.
+Here’s a really unique and super fun and interesting seed storage idea!
+Look at this!
+A Gingham Gardens’ reader, Joeleen from Tennessee, sent pictures of her upcycled seed storage chest.
+You’re going to love this!
+Below, is the before.

 First, Joeleen painted the chest a beautiful turquoise blue.
-She then used flower transfers similar to these.
-For the words, she used random stencils from her craft stash and pieced the words to fill in the space.
+Then, she used flower transfers similar to these.Ā For the words, she used random stencils from her craft stash and pieced the words to fill in the space.
 She used an oil sharpie paint pen to fill in the stencils.
 The finished product is amazing!
-You can find Joeleen on Instagram (@ducks.and.daisies)

 Here is the inside of one of the drawers.
 Joeleen’s husband cut dividers to fit the drawer perfectly.

 Now that you’ve collected seeds and learned how to store them, what about trying Winter Sowing or Seed Starting Indoors.
-Gingham Gardens has tons of practical tips and tricks for gardeners at any level.
-Hang out in the gardens for awhile and see what you can find.
+Gingham Gardens has tons of practical tips and tricks for gardeners at any level!
+Hang out in the gardens for awhile and seeĀ what you can find.

 I’m so happy you stopped by Gingham Gardens today!
 I hope you enjoyed these ideas for seed storage.
 Do you have a different idea you’d like to share?
 If so, please leave a comment and share your idea with us.
 Thanks a bunch for stopping by and come back soon!